$399 Report Software, $395 Bonus Courses, $149 Business Website, $289 AHI Membership.

 who are here for one reason only, to help you succeed.
 Our nationally certified home inspection course will teach

-you how to become an Alberta home inspector with just a few weeks of coursework, testing, and hands-on field study.
+you how to become an Alberta home inspector through online coursework, testing, and hands-on field study.

 You will learn the basic fundamentals of home inspection that comply with national standards of practice.

 With over 20 years in business and the first school to offer online training for home inspectors, PHII has helped

 many people in Alberta and thousands of others nationwide, start successful home inspection careers.
 This is because we offer the best online home inspection training available.
 Plus we consistently update our online course materials as the industry changes.